dltxio/dltxio.github.io/about.md

 # About

-DLTx are Brisbne based, boutique blockchain company focusing on providing blockchain agnostic solutions to suit business challanges.
+DLTx are Brisbane based, boutique blockchain company focusing on providing blockchain agnostic solutions to suit business challanges.